SIS40313 Certificate IV in Outdoor Recreation

 - Sleeping mat (4 season)

 - Lightweight tent (4 season)

 The program will provide:

 - Bus and trailer

 - Sea kayaks and white water kayaks

 - Rescue equipment

 - First aid kits

-Applicants should have a Certificate III & IV in Tourism (Guiding), and a minimum of one season of work as an adventure tour guide; OR solid skills in two or more outdoor pursuits, with a minimum of three years of industry experience as an adventure tour guide/outdoor instructor and excellent physical fitness.
+Applicants should have a SIT30316 Certificate III in Guiding / SIT40216 Certificate IV in Guiding, and/or a minimum of one season of work as an adventure tour guide OR solid skills in two or more outdoor pursuits, with a minimum of three years of industry experience as an adventure tour guide/outdoor instructor and excellent physical fitness.

 To gain this qualification successful completion of 31 units must be selected comprising of 15 core units and 16 elective units.